SEAKn-Space/dsp/README.md

 # Putting Everything Together

 This project was intended to have the AI model run on the Versal VCK190 using the onboard AI cores.
 The intended goal of everything working together was to have a seperate computer be able to send a BPSK or QPSK signal.
-That signal could then be received by the other SDR and sent to the board or AI model to determine how the signal should be demodulated.
+That signal could then be received by another SDR and sent to the board or AI model to determine how the signal should be demodulated.

 ## Transmit Side